byu-oit/hw-fargate-api/README.md

  <!-- TODO: Fix this -->
   * replace `977306314792` with your dev AWS account number
   * replace `539738229445` with your prd AWS account number
-  * replace `hello-world-api` with the name of your repo
+  * replace `hw-fargate-api` with the name of your repo
-  * rename the `.postman/hello-world-api.postman_collection.json` file with the name of your repo
+  * rename the `.postman/hw-fargate-api.postman_collection.json` file with the name of your repo
   * replace `byu-oit-terraform-dev` with the name of your `dev` AWS account
   * replace `byu_oit_terraform_dev` with the name of your `dev` AWS account (with underscores)
   * replace `byu-oit-terraform-prd` with the name of your `prd` AWS account